The Silver Swan Story

 30 Jan 2019

-Initially, made to impress emperors and their visitors, our fantastic Silver Swan had a bit of an adventure before joining our collection and enchant everyone that visits us.
+Initially, made to impress emperors and their visitors, the fantastic Silver Swan had a bit of an adventure before joining The Bowes Museum’s collection and enchanting everyone that visits the Museum.

 The Silver Swan was first recorded in 1774 as a crowd puller in the Mechanical Museum of James Cox, a London jeweller and 18th century entrepreneur.
-The internal mechanism designed by John Joseph Merlin, a famous inventor of the time, is an intricate clock like mechanism that powers the delicate movements of the swan’s neck.
-James Cox was so acclaimed after making the Silver Swan, that was asked by the Russian court to create a bespoke automata to adorn their parties.
-The famous Peacock Clock, now hosted by the Hermitage Museum, was created.
+The internal mechanism designed by John Joseph Merlin, a famous inventor of the time, is an intricate clock like mechanism that powers the delicate movements of the Swan’s neck.
+James Cox was so acclaimed after making the Silver Swan, that he was asked by the Russian court to create a bespoke automaton to adorn their parties.
+Hence, the famous Peacock Clock, now hosted by the Hermitage Museum, was created.

 The beautiful Silver Swan has a similar story, it was demanded by royalty that ended up changing their minds.
-The swan never sailed away to faraway lands, remaining in the UK to be exhibited in the ‘Spring Garden’, James Cox’s curiosities museum.
-In mid 19th century, jeweller Harry Emanuel, that must’ve been in the possession of the Silver Swan at the time, exhibited it in the famous Paris International Exhibition.
+The Swan never sailed away to faraway lands, remaining in the UK to be exhibited in the ‘Spring Garden’, James Cox’s curiosities museum.
+In mid 19th century, jeweller Harry Emanuel, who must have been in the possession of the Silver Swan at the time, exhibited it in the famous Paris International Exhibition.

 1867iln (2).jpg